rilldata/rill/docs/docs/reference/connectors/connectors.md

 When running Rill locally, Rill Developer will establish a connection with existing credentials that have been configured on your computer (using embedded DuckDB).
 In Rill Cloud, a remote connection will be established using service account credentials that will need to be explicitly provided.

-For more information about available connectors and how to use them in Rill (both locally and in the cloud), please refer to the following reference pages below.
+For more information about available connectors and how to use them in Rill (locally and in the cloud), please refer to the reference pages below.

 ## List of Rill Connectors